Pivot / AI Coding Tools / 2025-present

 Early AI coding tools often lived as autocomplete, chat sidebars, or answer boxes.
 Claude Code's strategic move was to make the assistant operate closer to the codebase itself.
 The product sits in the terminal, reads project context, and helps execute changes.

 That changes the brand promise.
-The user is not only asking for a code snippet.
+The user is not merely asking for a code snippet.
 The user is asking whether a task can move from instruction to file change, test run, and reviewable result.

 Terminal As Trust Surface